 Market entry strategies play a pivotal role in the success of your international marketing efforts.
 The choice of a market entry strategy depends on the marketing strategy's goals.
 Let us look at these strategies in this section.

-This is another common method to break into new markets.
+This is another standard method to break into new markets.
 Franchising is a model where the individual or the buyer agrees to manage a firm’s branches on their behalf.
 They have to pay a fee and a portion of the profits.